WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Syncronise Datasets
 Runs the syncronise changes gp tool to update dataset changes from one geodatabase to another.

-#### Capacity Services Wellington Upload
+#### Wellington Water Data Upload
-Updates services data for Capacity Services Wellington, packages this data up and uploads to an FTP site for download by Capacity.
+Updates services data for Wellington Water, packages this data up and uploads to an FTP site for download.

 #### Assign Permissions on Datasets
 Updates permissions for datasets specified in a CSV file.
 This will go through CSV file and make sure datasets have the permissions specified for the relevant groups and users.